nflverse/nfldata/DATASETS.md

   inner_join(games,by=c("game_id"="game_id","away_team"="away_team","home_team"="home_team"))
 ```

 Data begins with the 2006 NFL season.
-This CSV should be updated within minutes of a game completing.
 Does not include preseason.

 Columns:
 - `game_id`: The ID of the game as assigned by the NFL.
 Note that this value matches the `game_id` field in nflscrapR if you wish to join the data.